-Joint Ventures - important tool in the Tender Process
+Joint Ventures - Important Tool in the Tender Process

 In the Amended B-BBEE Codes of Good Practice the Ownership Element Score has been adjusted from 20 points to 25 points.
-It is widely accepted that on the “Old Codes" a good B-BBEE score was between 65 to 75 points.
+It is widely accepted that on the "old Codes" a good B-BBEE score was between 65 to 75 points.
 Businesses that achieved such a score usually got a Level Four B-BBE Score which in turn meant that these businesses had a 100% Procurement Recognition Level.
 A Level Four Procurement Recognition Level was great and everybody was happy.

-The problem is that due to new changes in the Amended B-BBEE Codes such as Priority Elements and higher scoring levels, it will become a challenge to reach the same recognitions levels as in the past.
+The problem is that due to new concepts in the Amended B-BBEE Codes such as Priority Elements and higher scoring levels, it will become a challenge to reach the same recognitions levels as in the past.
 This is where Joint Ventures will play a major role in ensuring that good B-BBEE Scores can be achieved by businesses.

 One of the most important instances where B-BBEE Scores are of utmost importance is in the tender process.
-It is common knowledge that the better your B-BBEE Score, the better your chances of winning a tender.
+It is common knowledge that the better the B-BBEE Score, the better your chances of winning a tender.
 Government Entities must use the Preferential Procurement Point System (either the 80/20 or 90/10 system) to calculate which tender response will be awarded the tender - if you do not have a good B-BBEE Score and if it is a close race, you are going to lose out with a low B-BBEE Score.

 Keeping all the above in mind, Joint Ventures can be a great tool to use to increase B-BBEE Scores.
 Remember that when you tender through a Joint Venture you must submit a Consolidated Joint Venture B-BBEE Certificate.
 If you have the correct Joint Venture partner, with a good B-BBEE score, the overall score that you will achieve in the Preferential Procurement Point System can be much higher than going into the tender alone.